Audience Targeting

 return false;

-It should also be mentioned that by adapting the code, participants of the original variant can also be excluded and the variant participants included.
+It should also be mentioned that by adjusting the code, participants of the original variant can also be excluded and the variant participants included.
+The next point shows you how to do this.

 CSS class selector